This fantastic cottage is located in the center of the pretty seaside village of Cemaes.

-We highly recommend heading over to the site of the Porth Wen Brickworks, where you will also pass the ancient Llanbadrig Church.
+We highly recommend heading over to the site of the Porth Wen Brickworks, where you will also pass the famous Llanbadrig Church.

-There are a variety of water sports to try in addition to fishing and pleasure boat trips available.
+There are a variety of water sports to try in addition to fishing and pleasure boat trips available right from the harbor.

 About the location